Brunopgm/admin-ong/README.md

 ## Stack
 This project use:

-Vue - The Progressive JavaScript Framework.
+Vue - The Progressive JavaScript Framework

-Vuetify - Material design library.
+Vuetify - Material design library

 Firebase - We use firebase as a database to store data

 ## Commands